Digim0rt4l/qubitblog/pages/contact.md

 ---
 layout: layouts/contact.njk
-title: Get in touch
+title: Contact
 metaDescription: A simple way to get in touch with the author of Qubit Blog for questions, ideas, or discussion.
 section: contact
 date: 2025-12-25T00:00:00.000+10:30
 permalink: /contact/index.html
 eleventyNavigation:
-  key: Get in touch
+  key: Contact
   order: 3
 ---
 Thanks for stopping by.